Stoxum/casinocoin-dev-portal/content/reference-stoxumd.md

 |-------|------|-------------|
 | `signature_verified` | Boolean | If `true`, the signature is valid for the stated amount, channel, and public key. |

-**Caution:** This does not indicate check that the channel has enough CSC allocated to it.
+**Caution:** This does not indicate check that the channel has enough STM allocated to it.
 Before considering a claim valid, you should look up the channel in the latest validated ledger and confirm that the channel is open and its `amount` value is equal or greater than the `amount` of the claim.
 To do so, use the [`account_channels` method](#account-channels).

 #### Possible Errors